cedar-policy/rfcs/text/0018-generalized-in.md

 ### Alternative 1: Do nothing (status quo)

 The Motivation section above explains why this is undesirable.
+Point (2) in the motivation section could be partially addressed with better error messages (see [cedar#177](https://github.com/cedar-policy/cedar/issues/177)).

 ### Alternative 2: remove `.contains()`